vukani-dev/improvement-roll/README.md

 - **TOML**
 - **YAML**

-However only with **JSON** and **YAML** can you import multiple Categories from one file.
+However, only with **JSON** and **YAML** can you import multiple Categories from one file.
 Examples can be found under [categories/examples](https://github.com/vukani-dev/improvement-roll/tree/main/categories/examples)
-The `time` variable under tasks is associated with the time it takes to usually complete it.
+The `minutes` variable under tasks is associated with the time it takes to usually complete it.
 This is only necessary for Categories that are timeSensitive (denoted by `timeSensitive` bool under the Category).

-- 1 = 0 - 10 minutes
-- 2 = 10 - 20 minutes
-- 3 = 30 minutes - 1 hour
-- 4 = 1+ hours

 ### Exporting

 Categories in the app can also be exported into any of the supported formats.
 They will automatically be exported to your Downloads folder.
 Once again, the *Export All* feature is only available if you are exporting to **JSON**.

 Both of these features require the app to need permission to read/save files on your phone.
-If you are not using this feature the permissions are not needed.
+If you are not using this feature, the permissions are not needed.

+## Advanced Settings
+On the Advanced Settings page (which can be found from the Options page) you will find a couple of tweaks:

+- **Time range settings** ⇾ allows you to set the time range used for exact rolls.
+This number is how many minutes below your entered minutes the rolling algorithm will pull from.
+  - For example, with a time range of 0 when you roll and enter 15 as the amount of minutes you have, you will only be given tasks that take exactly 15 minutes.
+With a time range of 7 you will be given tasks that take from 8 to 15 minutes.
+- **Debug mode toggle** ⇾ This enables debug mode.
+You will see logs being written to a file called `imp-roll-logs.txt`.
+Not all events and functions are being logged at the moment, but this is a work in process :wink:.
+This is really helpful for debugging strange bugs users have.
+- **Reset option** ⇾ This will wipe the memory of the app back to its initial state.

 ## Development